travetto/travetto/module/repo/README.md

-  -f, --force                  Force operation, even in a dirty workspace (default: false) --commit, --no-commit        Produce release commit message (default: true) -m, --modules <string>       The module when mode is single -h, --help                   display help for command
+  -f, --force                  Force operation, even in a dirty workspace (default: false) --commit, --no-commit        Produce release commit message (default: true) -m, --modules <string>       The module when mode is single -t, --tag                    Should we create a tag for the version -h, --help                   display help for command
 ```